DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 # For Jupyter Notebook one has to restart the kerner
 # after change of environment variables.

-# To monitor GPU use
+# To monitor GPU permanently
 watch -n 0.5 nvidia-smi
-# To monitor CPU use
+# To monitor CPU permanently
 htop
 ```